fuhrmanator/cleanblog/2019-08-07-CoChange-DSM-Moose.md

 ## Using DSMs to visualize co-change

+In a previous post, I explained how to do a [`DSM from a Java project in Moose`]({% post_url 2019-08-06-DSM-in-Moose-from-Java %}).
+In this post, I will extend the idea to a DSM-based visualization for co-change, again with a Java project using Moose.

+### Background

 ## Sample co-change data mined from git

 The following comma-separated file was generated from a git repo using the GitMiner project, but we leave the details to that for another day.
 For now, let's look at the file: